 For trainees who are aware of any illness/personal issue that could affect their performance in the assessment, the GPhC stress the importance of only sitting if fit to do so.
 Trainees can withdraw from the assessment at any point up until the chief invigilator’s introductory speech at the start of the assessment sitting.
 The invigilator will make clear in their introductory speech the final point at which candidates can withdraw.

 The GPhC must be informed, in writing, of any decision to withdraw within five working days of the assessment date.
 Trainees will not lose their assessment registration fee if they withdraw, the fee will be refunded within 28 days of the date of the sitting to the card from which the initial payment was made.
 For further information, see the GPhC fit to sit guidance in the pre-registration manual.

 Other useful contacts

 National Union of Students (NUS)

-The Site has lots of information on studying, revision and coping with exams.
+The Mix has lots of information on studying, revision and coping with exams.